Karan0110/microsegmentation/Tasks.md

  * Change resolution (crop and upsample)
  * What else?
 * Track underlying MT structure to avoid problems of feeding black square as "polymerised"
+ * <span style="color: red;"> Side-stepped by going straight to converting training data to be ready for a U-Net
+* Implement U-Net segmentation (Just copy/paste from that skin lesion practice project you did)
 * Train classifier on new data, validate against French data again
-* Implement U-Net segmentation

 ## Side Quests

 * Go over the various scales (lengths, numbers of particles, etc) in the problem to check everything adds up
  * <span style="color: red;"> A work in progress </span>
 * Check the intensity spectrum of the French data (does it fill up the higher intensity *at all*? - if it does perhaps the low intensity is just shot noise dominating due to weak fluorescence)
+* Git: Check how to deal with removing files retroactively in .gitignore and how to pull a project (for copying onto HPC nicely)
+* Make a personal website/blog

 ## Errands

+* ISIT Reimbursements:
+ * Hotel: 531 EUR = £447
-* ISIT Travel Grant forms
+ * Airfare: 562 GBP (101 USD = £78 left after ISIT Travel Grant)
-* See VJ email about registration reimbursement
+ * Hotel+Airfare = £1009
 * Swap out QM book at library